 3 Red Flags When Choosing an Agency

-1. They promise specific results before understanding your business.
+First, they promise specific results before understanding your business.
 Anyone guaranteeing "10x ROAS" or "100 leads per month" before doing discovery is either lying or running a playbook that won't be customized to you.

-3. They talk about deliverables, not outcomes.
+Third, they talk about deliverables, not outcomes.
 "We'll post 12 times a month and write 4 blogs" is not a strategy.
 It's a task list.
 A good agency starts with your business goals and works backward to the tactics that achieve them.